lier0011/job_listings_python_crawler/README.md

 # job_listings_python_crawler

-A coursera project to showcase how to scrape job listings from a popular job search platform, in my case it is de.indeed.com.
-It's about scraping job listings which are available in Germany.
+A coursera project to showcase how to scrape job listings from a popular job search platform.
+At first, I thought I want to scrape the data from de.indeed.com.
+I did some research, analyisis and simple tests using curl on cli, just to check if I can access the website easily.
+Hence I decided to access other alternative, reed.co.uk.

 Relevant information are going to be extracted, such as: job titles, companies, locations, job descriptions, etc.

 Link to coursera Project: https://www.coursera.org/projects/scrape-job-postings-data-analyst